deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

 # Upload files

 This page describes how to upload files to the Deep Origin data hub, and assign them to individual cells.

-## Upload file to data hub
+## Upload a file to the data hub

-To upload a file to the Deep Origin data hub, use:
+To upload a file to the Deep Origin data hub, run the following commands:

 === "CLI"